 After the age of 35, the sperm might result in pregnancies where mutations can occur.
 While this is rare, it is a possibility that one should not ignore.
 There are many other lifestyle habits that can affect the fertility of a man.
 Smoking, drinking, wearing tight underwear, and insomnia can also have a negative impact on fertility in men.

 The age where a man is most fertile is between the ages of 22 and 25 years.
 It is suggested that you attempt to have children before the age of 35.
 After this age, men’s fertility begins to worsen with age.

 You must be having many questions about your age and fertility.
 So, here are a few facts about the relationship between age and male fertility.
 Read and clear your doubts.

 - Ageing is inevitable and when a man ages, he may have difficulty in getting his partner pregnant.
-While some couples may want to conceive, some couples may not conceive altogether if the man’s age is above 35.

 - If the age of the man is above 45, then the chances of a miscarriage are much higher, no matter the age of the pregnant woman.